 Height of 4' to 6' 7" (120 to 200 cm).
 Width of 4' to 5' (120 to 150 cm).

 USDA zone 4b through 9b.
+Can be used for garden or pillar.
 Hardy. shade tolerant.
 Disease susceptibility: very disease resistant.
 Prune after flowering is finished.
 Prune lightly until this rose gets established (about two years), then prune it back by about a third..
 This rose blooms on old wood.

 Said to be very similar to 'Triomphe de Lille'.